"What should be the character of Brahmins?" "ब्राह्मणों का चरित्र कैसा होना चाहिए?"

 4.Non-violence (Ahimsa): Avoiding harm to all living beings and practicing compassion is essential.

 5.Vedic Knowledge (Veda Adhyayana): Proficiency in the Vedas and other sacred texts is a hallmark of a Brahmin's learning.
-Brahmins are expected to understand the principles of spiritual realization (self-realization) and the concept of liberation (Moksha or Nirvana), and the creation of the universe (Brahmāṇḍa or ब्रह्माण्ड) and its lokas (worlds or realms).[Please read 3rd canto of Śrīmad-Bhāgavatam and other concerned/related canto & chapter of Śrīmad-Bhāgavatam].
+Brahmins are expected to understand Bramh, the principles of spiritual realization (self-realization) and the concept of liberation (Moksha or Nirvana), and the creation of the universe (Brahmāṇḍa or ब्रह्माण्ड) and its lokas (worlds or realms).[Please read 3rd canto of Śrīmad-Bhāgavatam and other concerned/related canto & chapter of Śrīmad-Bhāgavatam].

 6.Generosity (Dana): Brahmins are encouraged to be generous and support others through charity and acts of kindness.